Last Updated on April 20, 2023 by Timothy Byron Smith

 - Uganda: 209 metric tons per year

-So, without a doubt, Brazil is the giant coffee-producing factory of the world!
+So, without a doubt, Brazil is the giant coffee-producing factory in the world!
 What would we ever do without its contribution, right?
 Not to mention that in 2018, Brazil alone produced 61.7 million bags of 60 kilograms of coffee!
 Vietnam came in second with 29.5 million bags of 60 kilograms of coffee.
 The difference is stark.

 The Top US States by Coffee Production